PoNexiOFF/PoleftusInformation/patchnote.md

 ### New Features

--> /modmail create : create a modmail to talk with community staff
+* /modmail create : create a modmail to talk with community staff

-&& /modmail list : List of modmail (!Only for community staff)
+* /modmail list : List of modmail (!Only for community staff)

-&& /modmail close [id] : Claim a modmail (!Only for community staff)
+* /modmail close [!id] : Claim a modmail (!Only for community staff)

-&& /modmail claim [id] : Close a modmail (!Only for community staff)
+* /modmail claim [!id] : Close a modmail (!Only for community staff)

 ### Bug Patchnote
-- /help : Crash after long time.
+* /help : Crash after long time.

 ---